opendaylight/docs/docs/developer-guide/yang-tools.rst

 "pkval1".

 Write operation is performed with both normalized nodes mentioned earlier.
-It consist of several steps.
+It consists of several steps.
 The first step is to instantiate a DataTreeModification object based on a DataTreeSnapshot.
 DataTreeSnapshot gives you the current state of the data tree.
 Then comes the write operation which writes a normalized node at the provided